NathanLouth/Kiosk/README.md

         Disable TearFree (Use when running as a virtual machine under KVM)

     --block-downloads
-        Blocks file downloading (only works with Chrome browser)
+        Blocks file downloading (only works with Chrome or Chromium browser)

     --keep-ssh
         Stop OpenSSH from being disabled and uninstalled as part of the install